 O’Shea’s rocks.
 They have a great selection of cold beers for $3 each 24/7/365—hard to beat that on the Strip.
 Tell Kat we said, “hey.”

 Another great spot is TILTED KILT.
 They boast themselves as the “Best Looking Sports Pub You’ve Ever Seen.”
 They could be right.
 I completely forgot there was a game on.
 They have great apps and a nice beer selection.

 The LINQ High Roller.

 Well, as it goes, all good things come to an end.
-I enjoyed my first visit to The LINQ High Roller, and I’m looking forward to my next visit already.
-I’m told that Tuesday is locals night, so who knows, maybe we’ll see you down there on an upcoming Tuesday.
+I enjoyed my first visit to The LINQ High Roller and look forward to my next visit.
+I’m told that Tuesday is locals’ night, so maybe we’ll see you there on Tuesday.
 Whenever we get there, I know it’ll be fun.
 Cheers!

 • • • • •